 Psychology is the study of the human mind and behavior, which embraces all aspects of conscious and unconscious experience as well as the thought process.
 It involves science and social studies and has applications in all walks of life – work, family, relationships, sports, and industries.
 It is a very diverse field and presents a plethora of exciting career opportunities.
-In this post, we will look at the Career Paths, Jobs, Salaries and Top Colleges in India for Psychology.
+In this post, we will look at the psychology careers in India – Career Paths, Jobs, Salaries, and Top Colleges in India for Psychology.

 Psychology Careers and Jobs in India

 Career Paths, Top Colleges in India, Skills, and Salaries

 Top Career Paths in Psychology